New York State Criminal Justice Legal Services

 A. Start by reading our self-help guide to New York State RAP sheets.
 If you still have questions after reading the guide, you may call the Legal Action Center at (212) 243-1313 and ask to speak with a paralegal.
 Because the Center gets far more criminal record-related calls than its staff can handle, the Center only takes these calls a few days a month.
 If you call, you will be told on which date to call back.
 If you have HIV or an alcohol or drug problem and tell the receptionist, you may get help more quickly.
 The Center has special funding to deal with those calls.

 LAC WILL NOT RESPOND TO REQUESTS FOR HELP SENT BY E-MAIL AND CANNOT SERVE "WALK-IN" CLIENTS.
-If you are facing immediate discrimination due to your criminal record and need a lawyer now, please fill out this form.

 Q: Who can help me if I live outside of New York State or have a question about a criminal record in a different state?